bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1207_type_property_method.md

 ```

 ### Class
 Unlike `static`, `class` is only used within Classes.
-But, Classes also support `static`.
-It's just that it won't be overridden.
+But, Classes also support `static`. `class` properties and types may be overridden.

 #### Design Class
 Create a class called `GrandParent`.
 It contains one static property and one static method.
 It also contains a normal method and another method with `final` attached.